Is There Such A Thing As Unimportant Work?

 By Steve Gahagen

-Three months ago my wife and I were blessed with three new grandsons, quickly multiplying our grandchildren count from one to four in a period of one week.
-Life is good!
-Two of the three new additions are a set of identical twins born to my older daughter and her husband in Columbus, Ohio.
-I have traveled there twice from Minneapolis to help and she has returned to Minnesota once while her husband was on an all-consuming rotation as a resident in general surgery.
-Thankfully the other grandson and granddaughter are local.
+A few years ago, my wife and I were blessed with three new grandsons, quickly multiplying our grandchild count from one to four in a period of one week.
+Life was good!
+Two of the three new additions were a set of identical twins born to my older daughter and her husband in Columbus, Ohio.
+In the first few months, I traveled twice from Minneapolis to help.

-It’s been a long time since I’ve taken care of babies.
-Jane and I have four children, but since our youngest is 26, that season seems a distant memory.
-Caring for the twins is intense because it’s challenging to stay focused and calm when two are screaming in sync with one another.
+It had been a long time since I had taken care of babies.
+Jane and I have four children, but since our youngest hit 30, that season seemed a distant memory.
+Caring for the twins was intense because it was challenging to stay focused and calm when two were screaming in sync.

-As a grandparent, I think the process of caring for and feeding infants all slows down.
-No one would describe me as a baby person but I have thoroughly enjoyed the opportunity to care for our four grandchildren as infants.
+As a grandparent, the process of caring for and feeding infants all slows down.
+No one would describe me as a baby person, but I have thoroughly enjoyed the opportunity to care for our now six grandchildren as infants.
 I’ve experienced it in a way I don’t remember experiencing it as a father.
 I’ve treasured the tender moments giving a bottle to them before they go to bed.
-The tender sounds they make - the way they cuddle close while they’re being fed - completely dependent on someone to intervene for them or they would surely die.
+The tender sounds they make, the way they cuddle close while they’re being fed.
+They are completely dependent on someone to intervene for them or they would surely die.

 Questions to consider

-If you’re a mom or dad, how could you leverage your strengths to be your best and to do your best work?
+3. If you’re a mom, dad, or grandparent, how could you leverage your strengths to be your best and to do your best work?